janm31415/trico/README.md

     a1, a2, ..., an, b1, b2, ..., bn, c1, c2, ..., cn, d1, d2, ..., dn.

 Next we use [LZ4](https://github.com/lz4/lz4) to compress the integer data.

+The floating point and integer compression methods that are used in Trico are designed to be fast.
+We could have used other compression algorithms such as [Zlib](https://zlib.net/) that give higher compression ratios, but at the cost of speed.
+If high compression ratio is the goal, and speed is not an issue, then we refer to [OpenCTM](http://openctm.sourceforge.net/).

 References
 ----------